Reviewed on May 17, 2026 · By North York Guide Editorial

 41 Spring Garden Ave $30 – $50 per person

-A January 2026 TikTok video called Bistro Mujae "one of the most underrated Korean restaurants in Toronto," and North York food creators spent the next three months confirming it.
-The grilled whole squid with tiger shrimp and mussels is the dish driving the IG reels; the truffle chapchae and boneless spicy Korean chicken stew with DIY rice ball are the menu's interactive draws.
+A 2026 TikTok "honest review" (#bistromujae #yongesheppard #northyorkfood) drew North York food creators steadily over several months.
+The grilled whole squid with tiger shrimp and mussels is the dish driving the reels; the truffle chapchae and boneless spicy Korean chicken stew with DIY rice ball are the menu's interactive draws.
 Premium-casual 30-seat room — reserve ahead.

 4895 Yonge St $18 AYCE lunch